What Is That Black Build-Up on Your Car Wheels?

 Brake dust is harmful to your car’s wheels and paint.
 It can eat through the clear coat and damage your wheels and potentially the body of your car.
 Remember what this material is made of; metal shavings and additives, none of which is good for your vehicle or the rims you enjoy when they are clean.

-The best way to remove brake dust from your car wheels is with a wheel cleaner.
+The best way to remove brake dust from your car wheels is with a quality iron remover.
 This is an easy-to-use product that only takes a little time to bring your wheels back to the clean look you want to see.